pycage/shellfish/doc/tutorial/layout-size.md

 ### Size Constraints

 The properties `minWidth` and `minHeight` dictate the minimum size of an element.
-It is under no circumstances allowed to shrink smaller.
+It is under no circumstances allowed to shrink any smaller.

 ```
 Box {